 - reduced risk of crop failure due to drought

-Conservation summerfallow maintains sufficient plant residues on the soil surface to prevent soil erosion while controlling weeds and increasing stored soil moisture.
-Tillage operations are reduced in number or intensity, and are replaced with Pesticides (herbicides, insecticides or fungicides) used to protect against or reduce the amount of damage caused by weeds, pest insects or plant diseases. (chemfallow).
-By using residue-conserving practices, adequate cover can be maintained through the fallow period until the next crop is sufficiently established to protect the soil from erosion.
-Use a minimum residue cover of 1,513 kilogram per hectare (1,350 pounds per acre) to protect most soils from serious wind or water erosion.
-This is roughly equivalent to the residue left after harvesting a wheat crop yielding 785 kilogram per hectare (14 bushels per acre) of grain.
+Conservation summerfallow maintains sufficient amounts of plant residue on the soil surface to reduce soil erosion, while controlling weeds and increasing soil moisture reserves.
+Tillage operations are reduced in number or intensity, and are replaced with herbicides (chemfallow).
+By using residue-conserving practices, adequate cover can be maintained through the fallow period until the next crop is sufficiently established to reduce the risk of soil losses to erosion.
+Use a minimum residue cover of 1,513 kilogram per hectare (1,350 pounds per acre) to protect most soil types from harmful wind or water erosion events.
+This is roughly equivalent to the amount of residue left after harvesting a wheat crop yielding 785 kilogram per hectare (14 bushels per acre) of grain.
 In practice, most cereal fields will have crop residues that exceed this level.
 Residue levels are reduced through natural decomposition (sunlight, oxidation, and microbial activity).
-Canola residue breaks down about twice as fast as wheat, making summerfallow after canola not a wise practice.
+Canola residue breaks down and decomposes about twice as fast as wheat, making summerfallow after canola a risky practice.
 Residue cover declines after each tillage operation (Table 1).